Marslanali/two-wheel-robot-gazebo/README.md

 ```

 ### Run the Models
-Load the Gazebo simulator and rviz in separate terminals using the following commands:
+Load the Gazebo simulator using the following command:
 ```
 roslaunch two_wheel_robot_gazebo two_wheel_robot.launch

-roslaunch two_wheel_robot_description two_wheel_robot_rviz.launch
 ```

 #### moving in a circle: